AlvinOctaH/automated-incubator-microscope/README.md

 ---

+##### Stage 1 — Microbead Imaging

+Microbeads were used as a controlled reference target to characterize optical performance across tube lengths.
+Each tube length was tested at two objective configurations (10x and 4x) to evaluate sharpness, chromatic aberration, and overall image quality before proceeding to biological samples.

 **Reference — Professional Lab Microscope**

 Images captured using a professional laboratory microscope as ground truth reference for image quality comparison.